Find answers to frequently asked questions about LUMRYZ

 What are the most common side effects?

-The most common side effects reported by participants in the clinical trial were nausea, dizziness, bedwetting, headache, and vomiting.
+The most common side effects reported by adult participants in the clinical trial were nausea, dizziness, bedwetting, headache, and vomiting.

 Learn more about side effects